briantyr/auto-deploy/README.md

     script on in order to install the virtualenv packages.

 *** Recommended Pre-Requisites***
-As user with sudo, use pip to install 'virtualenv' and 'virtualenvwrapper' packages.
+As user with sudo, use pip to install 'virtualenv' and 'virtualenvwrapper' packages.  'virtualenvwrapper' provides some convienient methods to make creating a virtualenv much faster.
-I installed boto under a Python virtual environment to keep the applications packages separated from my system Python packages.
-You can do this by executing 'sudo pip install virtualenv' and then create the virtualenv with which you can install boto in.

 You will also need to configure your users' ~/.boto file (create it if it does not exist to match your AWS environment's keys.
 If you do not have a key;acess)